Gene E. Robinson: Work and discoveries

 Authoring or co-authoring over 250 publications, Robinson has made a wide range of fundamental advances in understanding the endocrine, neural, and genetic regulation of behavior at the individual and colony levels in honey bees.
 His discoveries have significantly advanced the understanding of the role of genes, hormones, and neurochemicals in the mechanisms and evolution of social behavior.

 Robinson's lab discovered the first gene known to be involved in regulating the bee colony's famous division of labor, and in 2002 published this in Science.
 The very next year, Robinson's lab was the first to show that social information causes mass changes in brain gene expression, also publishing this in Science.

 Robinson's discovery on social regulation of brain gene expression has had a profound effect on understanding the roots of behavior.
 He developed a new paradigm to address the age-old “nature-nurture” problem, which was published in 2004 in an essay in Science and an op-ed in The New York Times.

 In October 2006, a collection of biologists, led by Robinson, successfully published the sequence of the honey bee, Apis mellifera, together with the Baylor Human Genome Sequencing Center (HGSC).
 This discovery spurred an explosion of new bee research in molecular biology and genomics.
+Together with Harris Lewin and W. John Kress, Robinson helped organize the whole genome consortium the Earth BioGenome Project.

 More recently, Robinson was part of a team that has discovered a plausible cause of colony collapse disorder, a malady that in 2007-2008 killed off more than one third of commercial honey bees in the U.S. By analyzing differences in gene expression between healthy and infected honey bees, researchers learned that bees in CCD hives have unusually high levels of fragmented ribosomal RNA, a symptom of infection with multiple viruses.